nyl-auster/rust-memo/annex-stack-and-heap.md

 The OS allocates the **stack** for each system-level thread when the thread is created.
 Typically the OS is called by the language runtime to allocate the **heap** for the application.

+When a function is called, a block is reserved on the top of the stack for local variables and some bookkeeping data.

+Unlike the stack, there's no enforced pattern to the allocation and deallocation of blocks from the heap; you can allocate a block at any time and free it at any time.
+This makes it much more complex to keep track of which parts of the heap are allocated or free at any given time; there are many custom heap allocators available to tune heap performance for different usage patterns.

 ## how is it shared between threads ?

 In a multi-threaded application, each thread will have its own **stack**.
 But, most of the time, all the different threads will **share the heap**.
 Because the different threads share the heap in a multi-threaded application, this also means that there has to be some coordination between the threads so that they don’t try to access and manipulate the same piece(s) of memory in the heap at the same time.